etis11/ing-software-2019/README.md

 - [severIP] MANDATORY : server ip, necessary for rmi
 - [serverPort] MANDATORY: server port
 - [timerTurno] optional: timer expressed in seconds, it's the lenght of a turn
-- [timerStartPartita] : timer expressed in seconds, it's the waiting time in the lobby
+- [timerStartPartita] optional: timer expressed in seconds, it's the waiting time in the lobby

 How to launch the client (working directory /jar/server) java -jar client.jar <server Ip> <serverPort> <client IP>